 In Java, a static method cannot be abstract.
 Doing so will cause compilation errors.

-The above code is incorrect as static methods cannot be static.
+The above code is incorrect as static methods cannot be abstract.
 When run, the Compilation Error that occurs is:

 prog.java:12: error: illegal combination of modifiers: abstract and static abstract static void func(); ^ 1 error